MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-model-papp.md

 1. Select **Save**, and then select **Play** to try out your app.

-For a list of the parameters used in Azure OpenAI Service, go to [parameters](azure-openai-model-pauto.md#parameters) in Power Automate.
+For a list of the parameters used in Azure OpenAI Service, go to [input parameters](azure-openai-model-pauto.md#input-parameters) and [output-parameters](azure-openai-model-pauto.md#output-parameters) in Power Automate.

 ### See also